The MSc/MEng Prize is awarded annually by the BGA for the best Masters’ degree dissertation on a geotechnical topic.

-The competition is open to student members of the BGA who will be completing a dissertation in 2016, either as part of a taught course MEng or a coursework-based MSc at a British University.
+The competition is open to student members of the BGA who will be completing a dissertation in 2017, either as part of a taught course MEng or a coursework-based MSc at a British University.

+The dissertation should be completed in the field of soil mechanics, geotechnical engineering, geo-environmental engineering, engineering geology or an allied subject.
 It is intended that the dissertation should represent the student’s own work completed as part of the final year assessment for an MEng graduate degree or as part of coursework completed in satisfaction of an MSc postgraduate degree.
 Dissertations produced as part of MRes or similar postgraduate research based degrees/diplomas etc are not eligible for the award.

 Entries will be judged by a panel of members of the BGA Executive Committee.
 The panel will contain both practising geotechnical engineers and academics.

 Entries will be assessed using a range of criteria, including: scientific quality; originality; depth and breadth of understanding; standard of presentation; practical significance.

 The BGA reserves the right to make no award.